-Caprese salad bites are perfect for those who have limited time for making homemade appetizer or anyone who wants to impress their guests.
-Would you believe that you can make 12 caprese salad bites in less than 5 minutes?
+Caprese salad bites are perfect for those who have limited time for making homemade appetizers or anyone who wants to impress their guests.
+Would you believe that you can make 12 Caprese salad bites in less than 5 minutes?

 Plus, if you are looking for more fancy appetizers, I have some for you:

-Parmesan Asparagus Pastry Twists – If you like asparagus, this may be your next favorite thing.
-Ready in less tan 30 minutes!
+Parmesan asparagus pastry twists – If you like asparagus, this may be your next favorite thing.
+Ready in less than 30 minutes!